Install and use apps with dashboards and reports in Power BI

 With apps, whenever the app author releases updates, you automatically see the changes.
 The author also controls how often the data is scheduled to refresh, so you don't need to worry about keeping it up to date.

 Planning to author an app?
-See Create and publish apps in Power BI for more information.
+See Create workspaces with your colleagues in Power BI for more information.

 Get a new app

 You can get apps in a few different ways.
 The app author can install the app automatically in your Power BI account, or send you a direct link to an app, or you can search for it in AppSource, where you see all the apps that you can access.
 In Power BI on your mobile device, you can only install it from a direct link, and not from AppSource.
 If the app author installs the app automatically, you'll see it in your list of apps.

 The easiest way to install a new app yourself is to get a direct link from the app author.
 Power BI creates an installation link, which the author can send to you.